fischerwulf/pypsa-earth/doc/index.rst

     :target: https://drive.google.com/drive/folders/1U7fgktbxlaGzWxT2C0-Xv-_ffWCxAKZz
     :alt: Google Drive

 *Motivation*.
-Closed-source models are the current standard for most policy and industry decisions.
-However, open models have proven to be competitive alternatives that promote science, robust technical analysis, collaboration and transparent policy decision making.
+While closed-source models dominate policy and industry decisions, open models offer competitive alternatives that promote science, collaboration, and transparent decision-making.
+However, most open models have limited geographic scope or low spatial resolution, hindering their utility.
-Yet, two issues slow the adoption: open models are often designed with limited geographic scope, hindering synergies to collaborate, or are based on low spatially resolved data, limiting their utility.

-PyPSA-Earth is the first open-source global cross-sectoral energy system model with high spatial and temporal resolution.
-The workflow provide capabilities for modelling the energy systems of any country in the world, enabling large-scale collaboration and transparent analysis for an inclusive and sustainable energy future.
-PyPSA-Earth is suitable for both operational studies and capacity expansion studies.
-Its sector-coupled modeling capabilities enable features for the detailed optimization of multi-energy systems, covering electricity, heating, transport, industry, hydrogen and more.
+PyPSA-Earth is an open-source global energy system model with high spatial and temporal resolution.
+The workflow provides capabilities for modeling the energy systems of any country in the world, enabling large-scale collaboration and transparent analysis.
+PyPSA-Earth supports both operational studies and capacity expansion studies with sector-coupled modeling capabilities.

+**Key Features:**

+* **Global Coverage**: Model energy systems for any country or region
+* **High Resolution**: Detailed spatial (substation-level) and temporal (hourly) modeling
+* **Multi-Sector**: Electricity, heating, transport, industry, and hydrogen systems
+* **Open Source**: Transparent, collaborative, and freely available
+* **Automated Processing**: Streamlined data extraction and network reconstruction

 *PyPSA meets Earth initiative* members are maintaining the *PyPSA-Earth* repository as well as many other tools.
 The `website <https://pypsa-meets-earth.github.io/>`_ provides more context of the initiative and the associated projects.